Supermajority: Philippines

 Under the 1987 Constitution of the Philippines, a two-thirds majority of both chambers of the Congress of the Philippines (the House of Representatives and the Senate) meeting in joint session is required to declare war.
 A two-thirds majority of both chambers is required to override a presidential veto.
 A two-thirds vote of both chambers of Congress voting separately is required to designate the vice president as acting president in the event that a majority of the Cabinet certifies that the president is "unable to discharge the powers and duties of his office" but the president declares that no such inability exists.
 A two-thirds vote of either chamber is required to suspend or expel a member from that chamber.

 Under the 1987 Constitution, "The Congress may, by a vote of two-thirds of all its Members, call a constitutional convention, or by a majority vote of all its Members, submit to the electorate the question of calling such a convention."
 A three-quarters vote of all the members of the Congress is required to propose an amendment to the Constitution; the proposed amendment is submitted to the people for ratification (by a majority of the votes cast) in a plebiscite.

 A two-thirds majority of the Senate is required to ratify treaties, and to remove an impeached official from office.
 Impeachment by the House, which is the required first step in the removal process, only requires one-third of Representatives to sign a petition (specifically a verified complaint or resolution of impeachment).

+Poland

+To amend the Constitution the Sejm need to approve the change with at least two-thirds majority of votes in the presence of at least half of all Deputies, and then by the Senate by an absolute majority of votes in the presence of at least half of all Senators.
+If requested by at least one fifth of legally defined number of the Deputies, the Senate, or the president, changes of the chapters 1, 2 and 12 of the Constitution have to be approved by majority of participating voters in referendum.

+For ratification of the international treaty that transfers part of state sovereignty to some international organization two-thirds majority of votes in the presence of at least half of all Sejm Deputies and two-thirds majority of votes in the presence of at least half of all Senators is needed.

+Sejm can order its own dissolution by two-thirds vote majority of all deputies (Senate is then also automatically dissolved).

+The president may return the bill to the Sejm in a standard package veto, the Sejm can override the bill by a three-fifths majority of members present (at least half of all members have to be present).